azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>Civil confronts Solitaire, hoping to provoke a confrontation with the<br>Fire-Breathing Bug, but he may get his wish sooner than<br>he planned.
+<p align="center">Civil confronts Solitaire, hoping to provoke a confrontation with the<br>Fire-Breathing Bug, but he may get his wish sooner than<br>he planned.
 Meanwhile, the Corpse God plots a rescue mission.</p>
 </td>
 </tr>
 </table>